MinimackStudios/compressly/README.md

 # Compressly

 **Compressly** is a desktop app built with Electron that compresses images and videos to a target file size.
-It’s designed to be simple, fast, and useful—especially for people who need lightweight media without sacrificing quality.
+It’s designed to be simple, fast, and useful, especially for people who need lightweight media without sacrificing quality.

 There are many tools for compressing videos, but few that also support images & audio, fewer still that work entirely offline, and even fewer